25% Of School-Aged Children Have Visual Issues That Affect Learning

 WHAT IS VISION THERAPY?

-Vision Therapy are special exercises that are tailored to the particular needs of the patient.
-The goal of these exercises is to teach the brain and the eyes to work together more effectively.
-Our Vision Therapy Optometrist Dr. Kristen Robinson has a keen interest in binocular vision and vision therapy and has completed extensive training, including completing the clinical curriculum through the OEPF, along with courses through the COVD and COVT&R. She has recently opened a vision therapy practice at our sister office, Saugeen Shores Vision Therapy Centre.
+Vision Therapy in Port Elgin consists of specialized exercises tailored to the specific needs of each patient.
+These exercises aim to improve how the brain and eyes work together, enhancing visual efficiency and overall function.
+Dr. Kristen Robinson, our dedicated Vision Therapy Optometrist, brings extensive training in the field.
+With a keen interest in binocular vision disorder and vision therapy, Dr. Robinson has completed advanced courses through the OEPF, COVD, and COVT&R. She now leads a vision therapy practice at our sister office, Saugeen Shores Vision Therapy Centre.

 CHILDREN, LEARNING DISORDERS, & VISION